-- 1. In case of acquittal, or where a sentence handed down is less than, or equal to, that of any Provisional Detention already served, the Accused shall be immediately released, unless he or she is in detention in relation to other charges. - 2.
-Where the detained Accused is found guilty, the Chamber shall decide on continued detention.
+1. In case of acquittal, or where a sentence handed down is less than, or equal to, that of any Provisional Detention already served, the Accused shall be immediately released, unless he or she is in detention in relation to other charges.

+2. Where the detained Accused is found guilty, the Chamber shall decide on continued detention.
 Where the Accused is present at judgment but not detained, the Chamber may issue a reasoned Detention Order.
 Where the Accused is absent, it may issue an Arrest and Detention Order.
-These orders shall have immediate effect. - 3.
-When the judgment is pronounced, any bail order shall come to an end.
+These orders shall have immediate effect.

+3. When the judgment is pronounced, any bail order shall come to an end.
 The Chamber shall make any necessary decisions concerning sealed items and, for this purpose, may grant leave or invite the submission of amicus curiae briefs.

 Rule 100.
-Judgment on Civil Party Claims
+Judgment on the Civil Party Claims

-1. The Chamber shall make a decision on any Civil Party claims in the judgment.
-[The Chamber shall not hand down judgment on a Civil Party action that is in contradiction with their judgment on public prosecution of the same case.]1 It shall rule on the admissibility and the substance of the claims against the Accused.
-Where appropriate, the Chamber may adjourn its decision on Civil Party claims to a new hearing.
+The Chamber shall make a decision on the Civil Party claims in the judgment.
+The Chamber shall not hand down judgment on the Civil Party action that is in contradiction with the judgment on the criminal action in the same case.
+Where appropriate, the Chamber may adjourn its decision on the Civil Party claims to a new hearing.